AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

 3. Initialize the app and join the channel.

-   Call the core methods for joining a channel to the `MainActivity` class.
-In the following sample code, we use an `initializeAndJoinChannel` function to encapsulate these core methods.
+   Call the core methods for joining a channel to the `MainActivity` class, pass in your App ID, channel name, and temp token.

+   In the following reference code, the core methods are wrapped in the `initializeAndJoinChannel` function.

 4. Add the remote interface when a remote host joins the channel.